Downloading Gradle Artifacts without a Repository

 Gitle requires Java 17 or higher for your build project.
 In addition, your artifacts must be accessible via a Git provider.
 There is extended support for GitHub and GitLab as well.

 Your dependency must be built with either Maven or Gradle.
-If it uses Gradle, it must apply the maven-publish
+If it uses Gradle, it must apply the maven-publish plugin with a proper configuration.

 gitle clones a Git repository to your machine, builds the project, and publishes it to your local maven repository.
-When applying the plugin, it will automatically include the mavenLocal()
+When applying the plugin, it will automatically include the mavenLocal() repository.

 import xyz.gmitch215.gitle.import